petermikitsh/PizzaDeliverySystem/README.md

 SE361 Pizza Delivery System Project

-To run, download the /bin directory and execute pds.jar.
+To run, download the /jar directory and execute pds.jar.

-To login, use the following credentials:
+To login, use the following credentials: username / password

-Username: username
-Password: password